jaimehrubiks/kodewolf/source/content/blog/continuous-integration-and-deployment-with-drone-on-docker.md

 +++
-author = "Alexis Tacnet"
-comments = true
-date = "2016-12-07T23:19:32Z"
+date = "2016-12-07"
-draft = false
-featured = false
-share = true
-tags = ["docker", "drone", "continous", "deployment", "integration"] title = "Continuous Integration and Deployment with Drone on Docker"
+tags = ["docker", "drone", "continous", "deployment", "integration"] title = "Continuous Integration and Deployment with Drone on Docker" description = "A complete tutorial to do Continuous Deployment with Docker and Drone."
 +++

 Hey !
 Today we will see how to create a complete environment for Continuous integration and deployment with the CI tool [Drone](http://drone.io/) and [Docker](https://docker.com/).